si1kdd/allScripts/README.md

 # allScripts

-* My Unix like system scripts collection, for environment debugging and administration.
+* My scripts collection, for environment debugging and administration.
 * A repo for me to backup some code snippets.
+* Feel free to take and use it.

 ### TODO: